-(1) Licensed educators employed in a public school, education service district or public charter school must supply to their employer or qualified Education Service District evidence of their completion of Advanced or Continuing professional development units (PDUs) in accordance with Chapter 584, Division 255.
+(1) Licensed educators employed in a public school, education service district or public charter school must supply evidence to their employer that they have completed Advanced or Continuing professional development units (PDUs) in accordance with these rules.

-(2) Continuing PDUs: To verify Continuing PDUs for licensure renewal, educators must do one of the following:
+(2) To verify Continuing PDUs for licensure renewal, educators must do one of the following:

-(a) Educators who are employed at the time of renewal, under contract with a public school district, may verify Continuing PDUs through their employing public school district or school.
-School districts must verify completion of the Continuing PDUs by submitting a Professional Educator Experience Report (PEER form);
+(a) Educators who are employed at the time of renewal, under contract with a district, may supply evidence of completion of Continuing PDUs from their employing district.
+Districts will indicate compliance through acknowledgement on the Professional Educator Experience Report (PEER) form; or